What are crabs (pubic lice)?

 Crabs, also known as pubic lice, are tiny parasitic insects that infest coarse human hair, most commonly in the pubic region.
+An estimated 3 million Americans get pubic lice each year, though cases have been declining in recent decades due to changing grooming habits.
+Like scabies, crabs are a parasitic infestation spread through close physical contact.

 However, they can also be found in other areas with coarse hair, such as the armpits, chest, beard, eyebrows, and eyelashes.
 Pubic lice feed on human blood and lay eggs, or nits, that attach to hair shafts.
 While crabs are annoying and cause discomfort, they do not transmit diseases.